p4jo/NaturalUnits/README.md

 Created documents can be downloaded from the links provided there by using `get tex files` or `get pdf`

-You can also clone this repo.
+You can also clone this repository and use NaturalUnits.py.

 ## Why this system?
 Base six is objectively better than any other base due to its factors and size.
 Ten is not terrible but arbitrary and doesn't handle thirds or sevenths well.
 Twelve is a lot worse than 6 and so is every other base, especially primes.